TL;DR

-Affordable health cover for independent contractors
+Affordable health cover for regulated contractors

 Being your own boss offers incredible freedom, but it also means you're solely responsible for your income and wellbeing.
 Unlike traditional employees, you don’t have a company sick pay scheme or a corporate health plan to fall back on.
 If you fall ill or get injured, the clock starts ticking.
 Every day you can't work is a day you don't earn.